sdparsons/ukrn-workshop/_episodes/text-lesson_2.md

 In this part of the workshop we will check out your experiences, and what your current process looks like with respect to data sharing

-> ## What's your current data sharing experience?
-> I've used other's data
-> I've shared data
-> etc
-{: .checklist}

 > ## Group discussion
 > In small groups, discuss potential barriers to sharing data
+>
-> We'll come back to this in the full group and work through some worries and misconceptions, and how we can navigate these {: .discussion}
+> We'll come back to this in the full group and work through some worries and misconceptions, and how we can navigate these.
+>
+>
+{: .discussion}

 > ## With a specific project in mind,  What's included in your process? what do you already have sorted? (note, to be ordered)